Vinay Bharadia, Ph.D., R.Psych

 Kristina Gicas, Ph.D., R.Psych

 Dr. Kristina Gicas is the Chair-Elect, and previously a Member-at-Large, of the Clinical Neuropsychology section.
-She is currently a Post-Doctoral Research Fellow in the Department of Psychiatry at the University of British Columbia, where her research focuses on the neuropsychology of mental illness and addiction in marginalized populations.
-Dr. Gicas is also a Registered Psychologist and conducts neurovocational assessments for HeadWise Rehabilitation, and is a Sessional Instructor at Simon Fraser University.
+She is an Assistant Professor in the Department of Psychology at York University and Director of the Cognition and Complex Conditions Lab where her research focuses on the neuropsychology of mental illness and addiction in marginalized populations.
+Dr. Gicas is also a practicing Clinical Neuropsychologist.

 Iris Yusupov is the Student Representative of the Clinical Neuropsychology section.
 She is currently a Ph.D. student in York University’s Adult Clinical Psychology program in the Neuropsychology stream.
 Her clinical training involves providing individual psychotherapy and neuropsychological assessments at York University’s Psychology Clinic.
 Her dissertation research is investigating the effects of the newly translated online version of the in-person Memory & Aging Program, a psychoeducational intervention for healthy older adults offered at Baycrest Health Sciences.